Faculty

 ENTRY REQUIREMENTS

-- 18 years or older upon application
+18 years or older upon commencement of the course.

-Note: Some assessment tasks are completed using a computer and internet, and it is essential for the student to possess basic computer skills.
+Note: Some assessment tasks are completed using a computer and the internet, and it is essential for the student to possess basic computer skills.

-Elective Units – 15 | |
+Core Units – 15 | |

 ---|---|